Family finds 60-year-old McDonald’s food in wall of Illinois home - NewsBreak

 “At this point, we’re both looking at each other wondering if we’d be calling the police because we just uncovered evidence from a crime scene!” said Grace.

-The couple said they were “very relieved” when the mystery bundle was revealed to contain a bag from McDonald’s with two burger wrappers and order of uneaten, perfectly preserved fries inside.

-“How on Earth are these fries still in this bag and how are they preserved so well?!”
-Grace wrote to WXIN via a Facebook message.
-Grace’s home was built in 1959, and her theory is that one of the builders had gotten lunch from a recently opened McDonald’s down the street and then put the leftovers in the wall.NY Gold Star Mothers convention returns to Lake George
+Grace’s home was built in 1959, and her theory is that one of the builders had gotten lunch from a recently opened McDonald’s down the street and then put the leftovers in the wall.Nashville #3 moving destination for out-of-town buyers, study finds

 “Not sure if it was as a joke or to hide it from his boss, but either way, we’re glad it happened!” she said.